oconnor663/bao/README.md

 involved, before diving into the Rust code.

 The `bao` library crate includes `no_std` support if you set `default-features = false` in your `Cargo.toml`.
-Most of the standalone functions that don't obviously depend on `std` are available.
-For example, `bao::encode::encode` is available with a single threaded implementation, but `bao::encode::encode_to_vec` isn't available.
-Of the streaming implementations, only `hash::Writer` is available, because the encoding and decoding implementations rely more on the `std::io::{Read, Write, Seek}` interfaces.
-If there are any callers that want to do streaming encoding or decoding under `no_std`, please let me know, and we can figure out which libcore-compatible traits it makes sense to implement.
+Currently only the `hash` module is available, with Rayon-based multithreading disabled.
+The `encode` and `decode` modules currently depend on the `std::io::{Read, Write, Seek}` traits.
+Those traits are all they need from `std`, and they do not allocate, so they could be made `no_std`-compatible in the future with some compatibility layer.